Grippy98/Asus-E200HA-Linux-Post-Install-Script/README.md

 3. Run the script: **```sudo ./e200ha_with_sound.sh```**

-This will take a while as it will download a new version of the kernel and install it, around 20 minutes, maybe more depending on your internet connection.
+This will take a while as it will download a new version of the kernel and install it (600+MB currently)

 Please note that this is an experimental build of the kernel and an experimental build of the sound driver.
-As such you are on your own if you experience any issues or even damage to your device, there are no reports of this happening, but be careful nonetheless.
+As such you are on your own if you experience any issues or even damage your device, there are no reports of this happening, but be careful nonetheless.

-Note: The current version of the Linux Kernel being installed is 4.11-rc5.
+Note: The current version of the Linux Kernel being installed is 4.12-rc6.

 **Thank you to Takashy Iwai and Pierre-Louis Bossart and Simon Ho for all of their hard work on the patch.**

 **BUG WARNING** : Currently this works nearly perfectly on Ubuntu 16.10 or newer.
 If you are using a different distro or 16.04, your sound will cut out after playing for a few seconds.
 If you find you are having issues, please upgrade to Ubuntu 16.10 or 17.04 as it's the only verified configuration.
+Your choice of desktop environment could cause sound to stop working.

   - If you test it on your own device/distro/kernel, send me a message/pull request!

 ---

 #### To Install for Generic  Cherry Trail Based Devices (lacks most improvements, including kernel):

 Download this script from GitHub, navigate to the page where you downloaded it, such as **```cd /Downloads```**